WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 ```

 However, the type name `Box` may be ambiguous -- there could be other
 frameworks that also have a type called `Box`.
-When ambiguity is
+This ambiguity could also
-encountered, the code would come to be uncompilable.
+make the code uncompilable.

 TODO: Figure about the ambiguity of resolving `Box`

 ### Semantics Conflicts

-In the `@DictionaryLike` macro example, we've learned that accessor macro
+In the `@DictionaryLike` macro example which competes `get` and `set`
+acessors with `@COW` macro, we've learned that accessor macros may affect
-would affect each other.
-However, this is not the only potential pitfall
+each other.
+However, this is not the only potential pitfall brought by
-brought by accessor macros: some language features could also be
+accessor macros: some language features could also be interfered with by
-interfered with by attached macros.
-Look at the following example: a
+attached macros.
+Look at the following example: a property wrapper makes
-property wrapper makes the code not compiled by being attached to a stored
+the code not compiled by being attached to a stored property in a struct
-property in a struct applied `@COW` macro.
+applied `@COW` macro.

 Before the expansion: